Death and funeral of Pope Benedict XVI: Last days

-In his weekly general audience on 28 December 2022, Pope Francis announced that Benedict was 'very ill'.
-Francis did not disclose the exact nature of his ailment, but called for people to pray for Benedict.
+In his weekly general audience on 28 December 2022, Pope Francis announced that Benedict XVI was "very sick".
+Francis did not disclose the exact nature of his ailment, but called for people to pray for Benedict XVI.
 Later that day, Matteo Bruni, the director of the Holy See Press Office, attributed Benedict's illness to old age and reported that he was under medical supervision at the Mater Ecclesiae Monastery in Vatican City, where he had lived since his resignation as pope.
-Francis visited Benedict after the audience, and Benedict received the Anointing of the Sick.
+Francis visited Benedict XVI after the audience, and Benedict XVI received the Anointing of the Sick.

 On 29 December, Bruni reported that Benedict's situation remained grave, but he was "absolutely lucid and alert".
-The next day, Benedict participated in the celebration of mass in his room; his condition was stable.
-The same day, a special mass was celebrated for Benedict at the Basilica of St. John Lateran in Rome.
+The next day, Benedict participated in the celebration of Mass in his room; his condition was stable.
+The same day, a special Mass was celebrated for Benedict at the Basilica of St. John Lateran in Rome.

 Death

-Benedict died at the Mater Ecclesiae Monastery on 31 December 2022 at 9:34 a.m.
-Central European Time (UTC+01), at the age of 95.
+Benedict died at Mater Ecclesiae Monastery on 31 December 2022 at 9:34 a.m.
+CET (UTC+01), at the age of 95, from cardiogenic shock, resulting from respiratory failure that evolved from a parenchymal insufficiency.
 Archbishop Georg Gänswein, Benedict's personal secretary and confidant, said that his last words, heard by a nurse, were "Signore ti amo" (Lord, I love you).
 On the same day, the Holy See released his spiritual testament, dated 29 August 2006.

 On the same day, Pope Francis gave his first words about Benedict since his death, praising him.

 Funeral

 At the time of Benedict's death, the Holy See had procedures governing the rituals surrounding papal deaths and funerals, but which were designed specifically for the deaths of incumbent popes.
+Benedict's funeral was the second and final funeral celebrated according to the first edition of the Ordo Exsequiarum Romani Pontificis, the liturgical book for papal funerals, prior to the creation of a simplified edition in 2024.